 - If you can still see any remains of the stain, rub liquid laundry detergent into the stained area and soak in room temperature water for 30 minutes.
 Rub the stain gently every few minutes.
 If you don't have liquid laundry detergent, try dish soap.

 - After rinsing the clothing, add a stain remover to the stained area.
-Allow it to sit for 7-10 minutes before rinsing completely.
+Allow it to sit for 7 to 10 minutes before rinsing completely.

 - Repeat the soaking and stain remover steps until no ice cream is left in the clothing.
 Be sure you don't see any remaining stain because once the fabric is dried, it will be nearly impossible to remove it.
 Wash the clothing according to the fabric directions.